What is an idiom? – Use idiomatic expressions in your writing to make it more interesting

 Example: Nobody can save our country from becoming a banana republic, if the current Prime Minister wins the election again.

-The following infographic will help you to learn how to use fruit idioms in your writing and daily conversation.
+The following infographic will help you to learn how to use low hanging fruit idiom in your writing and daily conversation.